hfbgk321/reinvest_fullstack/README.md

 How we solved the problems: We solved the routing problems by first debugging and testing the routes on Postman, once confirmed we went and debugged the front end to also work

-Things we learned: MERN, image processing, cookies, autho, backend, encrypt and decrypt, resposive design
+Things we learned: MERN stack, image processing, cookies, authorization, backend, encrypt and decrypt, responsive design

 How to Run this on your local server: clone the project, and npm install the dependencies, npm run